pedalferrous/analytic-script/README.md

   parameters for minimum, maximum, and smallest  discrete step possible to fabricate for each layer.
-This `stack` is modified quietly by the code (specifically in method `evaluateCells`, modified into `portStack` to be readable by `thinFilmClean.py` methods).
-Code uses heuristic to populate space defined as n-dimensional and discrete, consisting of all possible combinations of layer thicknesses.
+This `stack` is modified quietly by the code (specifically in method `evaluateCells`, where it is modified to `portStack` and made readable by `thinFilmClean.py` methods).
+Code uses heuristic to populate space defined as n-dimensional and discrete, each lattice point a different combination of layer thicknesses.
-  This space, often very large, is seeded and pseudo-greedily searched so that optimal or near optimal configuration may be found, although direct calculation is performed for only a fraction of the entire space.
-Details of this optimization, its current parameters, and its advances use are defined below.
+  This space, often very large, is seeded and quasi-greedily searched so that optimal or near optimal configurations may be found, in spite of direct calculation is performed for only a fraction of the entire space (in short, a metaheuristic).
+  Details of this optimization, its current parameters, and its recent advances use are defined below.
-  `autoOptimize.py` does not use `thinFilmClean.py` graphic methods currently, but optimal `stack`s may be either ported by hand, or called with relative ease.
+  `autoOptimize.py` does not use `thinFilmClean.py` graphic methods currently, but optimal `stack`s may be ported by hand or called with relative ease by a curious user.
-* file `paramVary.py` is deprecated.
+* File `paramVary.py` is deprecated.
-* file `thinFilm.py` is deprecated and will eventually be replaced by `thinFilmClean.py`.
+* File `thinFilm.py` is deprecated and will eventually be superseded by `thinFilmClean.py`.
-* auxiliary files contain optical index information, or notes on code performance and routes for improvement.
+* Auxiliary files contain optical index information, or notes on code performance and routes for improvement.
+Study of their format will allow for the inclusion of arbitrary material parameters.

 #######################################
 ## THINFILMCLEAN METHODS:

 ### main:
-  * the following descriptors appear in order seen in method
+  * The following descriptors appear in line order.
-  * options to save, as well as plot various characteristics of device, clearly named and labeled
+  * Options to save, as well as plot various characteristics of device, clearly named and labeled.
-  * various alterable constants are defined, with their uses and dimensions defined in code. these will not need to be altered often if one is testing differing configurations under same external conditions
+  * Various user-mutable constants are defined, with their uses and dimensions specified in situ.
+These will not need to be altered often if one is testing differing configurations under same external conditions
       *  `wls` is simply a linspace of wavelengths (in nm)